aramk/crayon-syntax-highlighter/readme.txt

     * C1 language and themes (thanks to Oparin Pavel).
 * Fixed:
     * Improved Chinese translation and Go language statements (thanks to <a href="https://github.com/sumhat" target="_blank">sumhat</a>)
+    * Theme editor failing to load.
+    * Updated to WP 4.0

 = 2.6.5 =
 * ADDED: